 We offer activities for New Americans and organize support groups.
-Through the Allegheny County Area Agency on Aging (ACAAA), we offer daily kosher lunches and celebrations.
+Through the Allegheny County Area Agency on Aging (ACAAA), we offer daily kosher lunches.
 We also have senior fitness classes designed specifically for older adults which are taught by certified instructors.

 New Health and Wellness Programs

 What: The course combines trainer presentations with group discussions, memory checks, and skill-building exercises and provides an innovative educational program for peole with mild memory concerns.
 The course is taught by certified volunteer trainers in a fun, interactive classroom environment.

 When: Each course is two hours, once per week, for four consecutive weeks.

 Where: JCC of Greater Pittsburgh-Squirrel Hill and South Hills locations.